 The following principles are a foundation for this forum:

-- Cloud architecture choice: The right for government customers to choose a cloud architecture that best meets their needs.
+- Cloud architecture choice: The right for customers to choose a cloud architecture that best meets their needs.

 - Level playing field: The need for open competition based on well-defined implementation and procurement policies.